Jokin Gabilondo

-Jokin Gabilondo Garmendia (born 14 February 2000) is a Spanish professional footballer who plays as a right back for Real Sociedad C.
+Jokin Gabilondo Garmendia (born 9 April 1999) is a Spanish professional footballer who plays for Málaga CF as a right back.

 Club career

 Born in Urretxu, Gipuzkoa, Basque Country, Gabilondo was a Real Sociedad youth graduate.
 He made his senior debut with the C-team on 25 August 2018, starting in a 2–0 Tercera División away win over SD San Pedro.

 Gabilondo scored his first senior goal on 28 April 2019, netting the C's first in a 2–2 home draw against CD Basconia.
 He first appeared with the reserves on 9 November, starting in a 3–1 home success over Salamanca CF UDS in the Segunda División B.

 On 6 October 2020, Gabilondo moved to fellow third division side Arenas Club de Getxo on loan for one year.
 Upon returning the following June, he was assigned back at the C-side.

 Gabilondo made his professional debut with the B-team on 24 September 2021, replacing Roberto López late into a 0–2 Segunda División home loss against SD Huesca.
+He was definitely promoted to the B's ahead of the 2022–23 season, with the side now in Primera Federación.

+On 26 June 2023, Gabilondo signed a two-year contract with Málaga CF, freshly relegated to the third level.